gkondas/gkondas.github.io/_pages/about.md

 Hello!
 I’m an incoming PhD student at [Columbia DBMI](https://www.dbmi.columbia.edu/), where I'll be working on AI/ML for healthcare.
 Here is my [CV](https://gkondas.github.io/files/gregCV.pdf).

-I graduated from the University of Michigan a B.S. in Computer Science and a minor in Physics (Go Blue!).
-While in Ann Arbor, I worked in the Michigan AI Lab with Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/) on machine learning for healthcare, first as an undergraduate researcher and then for a year after graduation as a pre-doctoral research assistant.
+I graduated from the University of Michigan with a B.S. in Computer Science and a minor in Physics (Go Blue!).
+While in Ann Arbor, I worked in the Michigan AI Lab with Professor [Jenna Wiens](https://websites.umich.edu/~wiensj/) on machine learning for healthcare, first as an undergraduate researcher and then for a year as a pre-doctoral researcher.

 Outside of research I enjoy cycling, keeping up with current events, music, and cooking!